ststefa/prometheus-nftables-exporter/README.md

 Care must be taken that counter-names and comments are unique within the scope of a table.
 I.e. equality between a counter name and a comment will lead to wrong results.
 As will two identical comments or two identical counter-names.
 Whitespace in names should also be avoided for practical purpose.

+While it is convenient to expose packet/byte metrics just by adding a comment, this approach does not allow to sum up data originating from multiple rules.
+Named counters must be used in that case.

 ![Example Grafana Dashboard Screenshot](./images/grafana.png)

 ## Setup